manifoldfinance/kb/docs/general/subsystems.md

 > "Complexity is less the issue than inconsistency in an environment."

+A **hierarchy** is a system of nested groups.
+A standard organizational chart is a hierarchy, with employees grouped into business units and departments reporting to a centralized authority.
+Other kinds of hierarchies include government bureaucracies, biological taxonomies, and a system of menus in a software program.
+Hierarchies are inherently “top-down,” in that they are designed to enable centralized control from a single, privileged position.

+A **network**, by contrast, has no “correct” orientation, and thus no bottom and no top.
+Each individual, or “node,” in a network functions autonomously, negotiating its own relationships and coalescing into groups.
+Examples of networks include a flock of birds, the World Wide Web, and the social ties in a neighborhood.
+Networks are inherently “bottom-up,” in that the structure emerges organically from small interactions without direction from a central authority.

 ## System 1

 Concerned with all the basic, primary operations of the organization, which justify the existence of the system as a whole, and the management of these operations.